NicoletaLazar/PersonalPortfolioUsingReact/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.
-- Chakra UI: A simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+- Chakra UI: A simple, modular and accessible component library that gives us the building blocks we need to build our React applications.
 - Yup: A JavaScript schema builder for value parsing and validation.

 ## Usage